pomdtr/tweety/README.md

 You can also install the extension manually by downloading the latest release from the [releases page](https://github.com/pomdtr/tweety/releases) and extracting it to a directory of your choice.

-You'll find the extension files in the `extensions` directory.
+You'll find the extension assets in the `extensions` directory of the extracted archive.
+You can then load the extension in your browser as described above.

 ## Usage